Round out summer in Chicago with a long weekend of outdoor fun, waterfront sightseeing, and unique local festivals and events.

-Round out summer in Chicago with a long weekend of outdoor fun and unique local events.
-Catch the last wave of summer warmth by cruising Chicago’s majestic waterways by boat or kayak, enjoying open-air dining on a rooftop or patio, cycling along scenic lakefront paths, experiencing free live music under the stars at the Chicago Jazz Festival, and much more.
+Catch the last wave of summer warmth as you cruise along Chicago’s majestic waterways by boat or kayak, enjoy open-air dining on a rooftop or patio, cycle along scenic lakefront paths, experience free live music under the stars, and so much more.

 Make the most of Labor Day weekend in Chicago with these top activities and events.

-Attend a Labor Day weekend music festival
+Attend a Labor Day weekend festival

 Labor Day weekend in Chicago gathers all the best parts of summer — live music, street food, and the great outdoors — for a final celebration of the season before fall rolls in.